 Tip: A quick way to verify if your Instagram Business Profile has been successfully connected to Sprout is to check the and see if it's gray.
 If it is, that means that choosing a Publisher for your Instagram post is optional and the image can be published directly to your profile.

-Publishing Multiple Photos or Video
+Publishing Multiple Photos

 The Instagram Publisher in Sprout Social is the person who will be responsible for actually publishing a post to Instagram.
 If a person shows up in the Choose Publisher list in the compose window, it means they have both Full Publishing permissions for that Instagram profile, and they've also enabled push notifications in their Sprout Social mobile app.